boorch/otloop.sh/README.md

        otloop.sh [-r] [-a] [filename or folder path] [slice_number]

        -r: restore from backup if a backup file exists
-       -a: apply to all .ot files in the specified folder recursively.
+       -a: operate on all .ot or .bak files in the specified folder recursively.
 Requires a folder path instead of a filename
        filename: the filename of the .ot file to modify
        slice_number: the slice number to use for the loop start and loop length